 enter to win the wildflower book

 I’LL BUY AN EXTRA COPY of Carol Gracie’s “Spring Wildflowers of the Northeast: A Natural History” (Amazon affiliate link) for one lucky reader.
-All you have to do to enter is answer this question in the comments below:
+All you have to do to enter is answer this question in the comments below [update: this giveaway is closed]:

 Are any native American woodland wildflowers a part of your springtime garden?